New York State Senate: 2011–2012: Republicans return to power; IDC forms

 Republicans retook the Senate majority in the 2010 elections, winning 32 seats to the Democrats' 30 on Election Day.
 One Republican Senate incumbent (Sen. Frank Padavan of Queens) was defeated, while Democratic candidate David Carlucci was elected to an open seat in Senate District 38 that had been vacated due to the death of Republican Senator Thomas Morahan on July 12, 2010.
 Four Democratic incumbents lost their seats to Republicans in the 2010 elections: Sen. Brian Foley was defeated by Lee Zeldin, Sen. Antoine Thompson was defeated by Mark Grisanti, Sen. Darrel Aubertine was defeated by Patty Ritchie, and Craig M. Johnson was defeated by Jack Martins.

 Just before the new legislative session convened in January 2011, four Senate Democrats—led by former Democratic whip Jeff Klein—broke away from the Senate Democratic Conference to form an Independent Democratic Conference (IDC).
-Klein said that he and his three colleagues, Diane Savino, David Carlucci and David Valesky could no longer support the leadership of Senate Democratic Leader John Sampson.
+Klein said that he and his three colleagues—Diane Savino, David Carlucci and David Valesky—could no longer support the leadership of Senate Democratic Leader John Sampson.

 In March 2011, "Gang of Four" member Senator Carl Kruger surrendered to bribery charges.
 He later pleaded guilty to those charges in December 2011.
 On March 20, 2012, Republican David Storobin defeated Democrat Lew Fidler in a special election to fill Kruger's vacated seat; results of the special election took weeks to finalize.

-On June 24, 2011, Skelos announced that the Senate would consider same-sex marriage legislation as the final bill of the legislative session.
-Skelos had previously stated that Republican senators would be free to vote their consciences on the bill if it came to the floor.
-That same day, the bill passed the Senate by a vote of 33–29.
+On June 24, 2011, same-sex marriage legislation passed the Senate by a vote of 33–29.
 Governor Andrew Cuomo signed it into law at 11:55 P.M.

+On March 15, 2012, Gov. Cuomo signed redistricting legislation that added a 63rd State Senate district.
+Months prior to the passage of the redistricting legislation, the New York Daily News reported that according to Republican sources, adding a 63rd seat "to the current 62-member body would...make political coups like the one that shut down the chamber two years ago more difficult".
+The Daily News added: "Insiders note that adding a 63rd seat in the state Senate would avoid any legislative chaos by ensuring one party would be in the majority – as opposed to now, with an even number of seats".
+Following a lawsuit, the New York Court of Appeals upheld the enacted redistricting plan on May 3, 2012.